Publications and Works in Progress

 2021 Cole, Haile, Shana Calixte, Luciane Rocha, (eds).
 Mothering and Motherwork in the Times of Black Lives Matter.
 Demeter Press. (under contract)

 2021 Cole, Haile.
-“Shades of Grey: A Single, Black Mother’s Reflections on Love, Caretaking, and COVID” in Mothers, Mothering, and the COVID-19 Pandemic.
+“Breath In.
+Exhale.
+Repeat: A Reflection on Love, Caretaking, and COVID” in Mothers, Mothering, and the COVID-19 Pandemic.
 Demeter Press.
-(In preparation)
+(Accepted)

 2020 Cole, Haile.
 “Worth a Thousand Words: Visualizing Black Motherhood and Health” (Accepted)